Superradiance of rotating black holes surrounded by dark matter: Introduction

 For rotating black holes, super-radiance is actually the field theory version of the Penrose process.
 The Penrose process describes particles being captured by a Kerr black hole's ergo-sphere.
-When seen from distant observer, some portions of particles appear to gain negative energy, while other portions are ejected with higher energy than before because total energy is conserved.
+When seen from distant observer, the particles in black hole ergo-sphere appear to gain negative energy, while other particles are ejected with higher energy than before because total energy is conserved.
 Thus effectively, we can extract energy from Kerr black hole~\cite{Penrose:1969pc,Penrose:1971uk}.
 Based on this work, instead of particles, Misner considered waves and transformed the Penrose process into a super-radiant scattering process of waves~\cite{Misner:1972kx}.
 He derived the condition of frequency for super-radiance to occur.
+After that, Teukolsky proposed that as long as some general conditions are satisfied, any bosonic fields (such as electromagnetic waves and gravitational waves) can always undergo this process~\cite{Teukolsky:1973ha}.\footnote{While interestingly, the superradiance is absent for fermionic field \cite{Brito:2015oca,Dai:2023zcj}}.

+It should be noted that superradiance is not only a feature of general relativity, it also appears in very broad gravitational theories.
+For discussions on superradiance phenomenon in various different gravitational theories, see for example Ref.\cite{Rosa:2020uoi,Chakravarti:2023wlc,Khodadi:2020cht,Franzin:2021kvj,Khodadi:2021owg,Alexander:2022avt,Jha:2022nzd,Khodadi:2022dyi,Jha:2022tdl,Yang:2022uze} where it was comprehensively shown that the super-radiance behavior is a useful tool to distinguish different gravitational theories and probe new physics beyond general relativity which may capture some quantum gravity signature.
+Furthermore,besides changing gravitational action, the superradiance phenomenon can also differ when consider adding some kinds of matter field to the asymptotic-flat vaccum solution as shown in Ref.\cite{Yang:2022uze,Chen:2021zqs,Cuadros-Melgar:2021sjy,Khodadi:2021mct,Richarte:2021fbi}.
+The discussions of superradiance are also not only limited to asymptotically flat spacetime, there are also generalizations of super-radiant phenomenon of black hole to de-Sitter and anti-de Sitter case \cite{Mascher:2022pku,Ishii:2022lwc}.

-After that, Teukolsky proposed that as long as some general conditions are satisfied, any bosonic fields (such as electromagnetic waves and gravitational waves) can always undergo this process~\cite{Teukolsky:1973ha}.In essence, super-radiance is the phenomenon where waves are scattered and amplified by a dissipative rotating object.
-In fact, in any scattering scenario involving a dissipative rotating object, in-going waves have the possibility to undergo super-radiance, which is not limited to black hole system.
-In the case of horizon-less objects like stars, the presence of viscous material can also provide the necessary dissipation to trigger superradiance~\cite{Richartz:2013unq,Cardoso:2015zqa,Glampedakis:2013jya}.
+Actually, in essence, super-radiance is the phenomenon where waves are scattered and amplified by a dissipative rotating object.
+Therefore, in any scattering scenario involving a dissipative rotating object, in-going waves have the possibility to undergo super-radiance, which is also not limited to black hole system.
+In the case of horizon-less objects like stars, the presence of viscous material can also provide the necessary dissipation to trigger superradiance~\cite{Richartz:2013unq,Cardoso:2015zqa,Glampedakis:2013jya},which is very different from Hawking radiation \cite{Dai:2023ewf}.
+Thus it can been seen that superradiance is a very general phenomenon in nature which needs to be observed and utilized.